 The Guardians also pull it off in the Mega Man Zero manga, becoming that series' "Copy X".
-Interestingly enough, they beat the heck out of Rockman Zero, but they lose to the cowardly Zero.
+Interestingly enough, they beat Rockman Zero, but they lose to the cowardly Zero.
 That's embarrassing.

 The Power Booster variant turns out to have taken place in Darker than Black with Hei, who turns out to be human with his dead sister's Contractor powers.
 She somehow lives on inside him.